Get Going Guide (2026)

 Signs it may be strategic: sudden interest in parenting as the marriage unravels; new routines that contradict years of behavior.

-Your response: Document everything.
+Your smartest response: Document everything.
 If it is real, it will last.
 If it is tactical, it will fade after the divorce.
 Do not let years pass without raising concerns; courts treat new patterns as the new normal.

 When Not to Plan Gradually